 - a.
-For system name, system IP address, system subnet mask, system gateway, system boot delay, or read ahead: - i.
+For system name, system IP address, system subnet mask, system gateway, or system boot delay: - i.
 Double-click on the parameter value you would like to change. - ii.
 Enter the new value - b.
-For system cache mode, click on the pull-down menu and select the desired value. - c.
-For Reconstruction Rate, click on the slider and drag it to the desired rate setting. - 6.
+For system cache mode, read ahead or reconstruction rate, click on the pulldown menu and select the desired value. - 6.
 Click the Apply button to save your changes.

-Note - For an IP address change to become fully effective, you must: update the hosts file (see "Configuring the hosts File" in the Sun StorEdge Component Manager Installation Guide), power cycle the subsystem (see the "Operation" chapter in the Sun StorEdge T300 Installation, Operation and Service Manual), and rediscover the subsystems (see Section "Remote Reporting" on page 3-17).
+Note - For an IP address change to become fully effective, you must: update the hosts file (see "Configuring the hosts File" in the Sun StorEdge Component Manager Installation Guide), reset the subsystem (see the "Operation" chapter in the Sun StorEdge T300 Installation, Operation and Service Manual), and rediscover the subsystems (see Section "Configuring Component Manager Maintenance Tab" on page 3-24).

-Note - For a subnet mask or gateway change to become fully effective, you must rediscover the subsystems (see Section "Remote Reporting" on page 3-17.)
+Note - For a subnet mask or gateway change to become fully effective, you must rediscover the subsystems (see Section "Configuring Component Manager Maintenance Tab" on page 3-24.)